jeromeetienne/threex/src/marbletable/README.md

   * as the page is reloaded... how to do that ?
   * cookie ? sessionStorage ?
   * who write in it ? who remove ?
+  * onLoad
+    * if mapId === '01', set score to 0
+    * if mapId !== '01', read score in sessionStorage
+    * at every score modification, add it in sessionStorage

+* Make sure it is starting to level one and up
+  * sessionStorage.lastPlayedLevelIdx
+  * onLoad,
+    * sessionStorage.nextLevel  !== currentLevel, reload to level 0
+    * sessionStorage.nextLevel  = lastPlayedLevelIdx

+* give a name to level

 ## notes
 * research on marble